-Explore the social work master’s degree program at the University of Alaska Anchorage
+Explore the Master of Social Work degree program at the University of Alaska Anchorage

-Work with other organizations and disciplines to build and sustain social services
+Engage with individuals, families, communities and organizations to build and sustain

-for people and groups in need, particularly the diverse populations and communities
+social services for people and groups in need — particularly the diverse populations

 Social work scholarships and financial aid

-You may qualify for graduate student scholarships, such as the Dove Kull Social Work Scholarship and Ella Craig/NASW Scholarship.
+You may qualify for scholarships, such as the Dove Kull Social Work Scholarship and Ella Craig/NASW Scholarship.
 Learn more about financial aid opportunities at UAA.

 Enroll full time or part time to complete your degree in two or four years.
-If you’ve earned a B.S.W. from an accredited university, you can also apply for advanced standing to waive some of the course requirements and complete the program faster.
+An undergraduate degree in social work is not required for admission to the M.S.W. program.
+If you’ve earned a B.S.W. from a CSWE-accredited program, you can also apply for advanced standing to waive some of the course requirements and complete the degree more quickly.

 Master of Public Health/Master of Social Work Dual Degree